MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 ### Register the device for Windows Autopilot

 Devices provisioned with Autopilot only receive the guided OOBE Autopilot experience on first boot.
-After updating to Windows 10, make sure to register the device so it has the Autopilot experience when the PC resets.
+After updating Windows, make sure to register the device so it has the Autopilot experience when the PC resets.
 You can enable automatic registration for an assigned group using the **Convert all targeted devices to Autopilot** setting.
 For more information, see [Create an Autopilot deployment profile](profiles.md#create-an-autopilot-deployment-profile).

 Also see [Adding devices to Windows Autopilot](add-devices.md).